Cumberland, RI

 Register for the Race

-Join us on May 10th in Cumberland for a celebration of inclusion and ability.
+Join us on May 10th at Cumberland High School for a celebration of inclusion and ability.

 A start line picture of a variety of athletes with and without disabilities starting a road race.